hinduBale/hinduBale.github.io/README.md

 ![A Snippet of the Alumni Wall](alumniWallIntroImage.PNG)

-With the vision of gaining insight on the alumni from my college and helping the students of our college to get in touch with the alumni at the appropriate positions, I built this **Alumni Wall**.
+With the vision of gaining insights on the alumni from our college and helping the students of our college to get in touch with the alumni at the appropriate positions, I built this **Alumni Wall**.

 * A Detailed blogpost can be found [here](https://towardsdatascience.com/battling-covid-19-with-data-science-as-a-university-student-ffcb9304b4c?source=friends_link&sk=69e2db76eaa72bb837a2a9b6fa857223)
 * You can check out the project [here](https://studentsofiiitbh.team/alumniwall/)